nas5w/interview-guide/behavioral/README.md

 ## Preparing for hypothetical questions

 In my experience these are a bit tougher than past experience questions due to their ambiguity.
-One of the best tips is from the aforementioned Jeff Sipe, who recommends asking clarifying questions (almost like a coding interview!) so you really understand your relationship to the sitation.
+One of the best tips is from the aforementioned Jeff Sipe, who recommends asking clarifying questions (almost like a coding interview!) so you really understand your relationship to the situation.

 Let's look at an example to see what I mean: